The Germans: Plot

-Sybil, in hospital for a few days, instructs Basil on several tasks he must do at the hotel, including running a required fire drill and hanging a moose head.
-At the hotel, Basil has a conversation with the senile Major Gowen, who tells a Test match anecdote whose in-character comic basis is to have him reject a racist term (Indians aren't "niggers"), only to unexpectedly replace it with another (Indians are "wogs").
-The Major also expresses his dislike of Germans when Basil tells him a German group is due the next day.
-Basil then has several pratfalls with Manuel while trying to hang the moose head, including many calls from Sybil reminding him to do so.
-At one point, he leaves the head on the hotel counter to get a hammer, during which Manuel practises his English from behind the counter; a confused Major thinks the moose head is talking.
+Sybil, in hospital for a few days, instructs Basil on several tasks he must complete while managing the hotel, including running a required fire drill and hanging a moose head.
+At the hotel, Basil has a conversation with the senile Major Gowen, who cringes and expresses anti-German sentiment when Basil tells him that a German group is due the next day.
+Major Gowen then starts talking about other nationalities, using the racial slurs "wogs" and "niggers".

+Basil attempts to hang the moose head with Manuel, but is repeatedly interrupted by Sybil calling him to remind him to do so.
+At one point, when Basil has left the head on the reception desk to retrieve a hammer, Manuel practises his English from behind the desk, leading an astonished Major Gowen to think that the moose head is talking.

-The next morning Basil successfully mounts the head.
-After another call from Sybil, Basil prepares to start the fire drill, but ends up creating confusion with the guests between the fire alarm and the burglar alarm (with the fire alarm being "a semitone higher" than the burglar alarm).
-Matters are made worse when Manuel actually causes a fire in the kitchen, setting off the alarm, but Basil, unaware of this, assures the guests it is only a drill.
-After starting the alarm, he tries to use the extinguisher on the fire, which bursts and sprays him in the face, blinding him.
-Manuel races out of the kitchen and tries to help Basil, only to accidentally knock him out with a frying pan.
+The next morning, Basil successfully mounts the head.
+After another call from Sybil, he prepares to start the fire drill, but ends up creating confusion among the guests between the sound of the fire alarm and the sound of the burglar alarm.
+Whilst cooking in the kitchen, Manuel causes a real fire, which sets off the alarm.
+Basil, unaware of this, assures the guests that it is only a drill.
+Upon realising that there is a real fire, Basil starts the alarm once more.
+He attempts to use the extinguisher on the fire, but it bursts and sprays him in the face, blinding him.
+Manuel races out of the kitchen and tries to help, only to knock Basil out accidentally with a frying pan.

-Basil wakes up in hospital after suffering concussion, and Sybil attests to Dr Finn that Basil cannot cope with the hotel alone.
+Basil wakes up in hospital, having suffered concussion, and Sybil tells Dr Finn that Basil cannot cope with the hotel alone.
 Basil sneaks out and returns to Fawlty Towers in time to greet the German guests.
-Despite telling everyone not to "mention the war", due to a combination of his own animosity and concussion-induced mental confusion, Basil makes numerous World War II references whilst taking their dinner orders and begins arguing with them, calling out Nazi Germany and frequently referring to Adolf Hitler and others.
+Despite repeatedly telling everyone not to "mention the war", a combination of his own animosity and concussion-induced mental confusion cause him to make numerous World War II references while taking the guests' lunch orders.
+He begins arguing with them, calling out Nazi Germany and making references to Adolf Hitler and others.
 Polly discreetly calls the hospital to warn them about Basil's behaviour.

-As one of the Germans breaks down into tears, Basil starts into war jokes and mocks Hitler's goose-stepping.
-Dr Finn arrives, prompting Basil to try to escape, Manuel giving chase.
-However, Basil hits the wall where he hung the moose head, which falls, knocks Basil out again, and lands on Manuel's head.
-As the Germans look on in disbelief, the Major comes out and thinks the moose is speaking to him again.
-The Germans ask aloud how the British could have won the war.
+As one of the Germans breaks down into tears, Basil begins to joke about Royal Air Force firebombing raids against German cities.
+This culminates in Basil performing a goose stepping impression of Hitler.
+Dr Finn arrives with a sedative needle, prompting Basil to flee, and Manuel also gives chase.
+However, Basil runs into the wall where he had hung the moose head, which falls, knocks Basil out again, and lands on Manuel's head.
+As the stunned Germans look on, Major Gowen enters the room and launches into a conversation with what he still believes is a talking moose head.
+The Germans shake their heads in shocked disbelief, until one finally asks aloud, "How ever did they win?"